daveeS987/reading-notes/py401/read26.md

 - python manage.py createsuperuser

 - `{{}}` - means interpolation, when you bring a value from views function
-- "{% STUFF HERE %}" - for loading, importing, or python logic
+- use percentage sign for loading, importing, or python logic
 - python template languages uses dots and not square brackets for objects